 You will now see the Revisions box displayed under your content.
 Clicking any of the links will bring up the Compare Revisions page with related content for that item …

 For most users, having autosave and revisions is no doubt a great thing.
 If you write and edit a lot of content, however, the revisions can start building up.
 This can significantly bloat the size of your WordPress database, so it’s important to be able to manage your revisions.

 (Your WordPress database could be storing lots of unnecessary data)

 For example, if you have 10 posts published on your site and each post has 5 revisions you could be storing around 500 copies of old data.
 If your post averages 100KB data, then with 500 revisions, the total database space wasted is about 50MB.

 The good news is that there are various WordPress plugins to help you control and manage your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to restore earlier saved post revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to restore earlier post/page revisions.

 "These tutorials have so much information and are easy to understand.
 If you use WordPress or plan to in the future these will help you with everything you need to know." - Valisa (Mesa, Arizona)